Halifax, Nova Scotia

 It’s hard not to be charmed by the gentle hills and captivating streets of Halifax, Nova Scotia.
 This thriving urban capital is a small city with a big heart, and a lot of soul.
-From the historic Citadel fortress—the star-shaped heart of the city—that watches quietly over the downtown core, to the bustling waterfront, Halifax will take you by the hand and lead the way to countless museums, galleries, shops, theatres, restaurants, and pubs of all descriptions—the highest number of bars per capita of any city in Canada, in fact.
+From the historic Citadel fortress—the star-shaped heart of the city—that watches quietly over the downtown core, to the bustling waterfront, Halifax will take you by the hand and lead the way to countless museums, galleries, shops, theatres, restaurants, breweries and pubs of all descriptions—the highest number of bars per capita of any city in Canada, in fact.
 There’s plenty to do in this special seaside city—music, literature, art, sports, food, film.
 In Halifax, we celebrate everything.

 Old World Charm.
 New World Pulse.

-Full of character, wonderful architecture, and historic buildings that practically whisper intriguing tales of their storied past—of soldiers, seafarers, and privateers—as you pass by, Halifax has more than 250 years of rich, fascinating history oozing from its quaint cobblestone streets.
+Full of character, wonderful architecture, and historic buildings that practically whisper intriguing tales of their storied past—of soldiers, seafarers, and privateers—as you pass by, Halifax has more than 250 years of fascinating, rich history oozing from its quaint cobblestone streets.
 It is also one of the deepest and largest natural harbours in the world, making it a strategic and important gateway—for settlers, shipping, and the military—and the major economic centre of the region.